ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 * Version 2.7.6 of python for z/OS will not work with Ansible because it represents strings internally as EBCDIC.

-To get around this limitation, download and install a later version of `python for z/OS <https://www.rocketsoftware.com/zos-open-source>`_ (2.7.13 or 3.6.1) that represents strings internally as ascii.
+  To get around this limitation, download and install a later version of `python for z/OS <https://www.rocketsoftware.com/zos-open-source>`_ (2.7.13 or 3.6.1) that represents strings internally as ASCII.
 Version 2.7.13 is verified to work.

 When `pipelining = False` in `/etc/ansible/ansible.cfg` then Ansible modules are transfered in binary mode via sftp however execution of python fails with